 - Law School Course Catalog List of law school course offerings and descriptions. - Directed Reading The faculty has adopted several very specific rules governing directed reading courses.
 Students must be certain that the directed reading they are requesting satisfies each of these rules.
-Interested students may access the Directed Reading form on the Law Registrar's site.
+Interested students may access the Directed Reading (Students) form on the Law Registrar's site.
 Directed reading is not classroom based and credits will not qualify for the New York Bar cure provision. - Supervised Writing LL.M. students may do supervised research and writing with law faculty members.
-Interested students may access the Supervised Writing and Teaching form on the Law Registrar's site.
+Interested students may access the Supervised Writing form or Thesis form on the Law Registrar's site.
 Supervised writing is not classroom based and credits will not qualify for the New York Bar cure provision. - Cornell Tech Courses LL.M. students may take law courses offered through Cornell Tech that are listed in the Law School Course Catalog.
-Cornell Tech courses are livestreamed from New York City to the Law School for Ithaca based students and contain a "NY Tech Course" label in the course description.
+Cornell Tech courses are live-streamed from New York City to the Law School for Ithaca based students and contain a "NY Tech Course" label in the course description.
 Cornell Tech courses are not classroom based and credits will not qualify for the New York Bar cure provision.
-Note if you entered the U.S. on a student visa the federal government has reverted to prepandemic guidelines for international students.
-For example, if you are here on a F-1 visa only one online course per semester is permitted.
+Note if you entered the U.S. on a student visa the federal government has reverted to pre-pandemic guidelines for international students.
+For example, if you are here on a F-1 visa only 3 credits of online, virtual, or distance learning count toward your required full-time enrollment per semester.